José Campeche: Importance

 Not only did the Puerto Rican society of the time appreciate Campeche's personal and artistic merits but he is now considered to be amongst the most gifted rococo artists in the Americas.
 His works of art can be found in museums, churches and chapels, such as Capilla del Cristo in San Juan, and in private collections in Puerto Rico and Venezuela.
 Campeche died in the city of San Juan on November 7, 1809.

+José Campeche is also the namesake of Campechada, an annual cultural event dedicated to promotion and preservation of the arts, music and cultural heritage of Puerto Rico that was founded by the Institute of Puerto Rican Culture and has been celebrated since 2011.

 High-resolution images of works of art from Puerto Rico's museums are being digitized and made available online with the help of the Institute, Google Arts & Culture, Lin Manuel Miranda and other stakeholders.
 350 such works were available online by November 7, 2019 including many works by José Campeche.